 Tip 1: The Roman Forum and Palatine Hill are included in the price of your ticket for the Colosseum, I would recommend going to the Colosseum early in the morning and then onto The Roman Forum & Palatine Hill or if you are opting to go later in the day do the Roman Forum & Palatine Hill before the Colosseum.

-Tip 4: Ensure that you bring something to drink and something to eat with you because the only place to purchase something to drink or eat is on the Palatine Hill and it isn’t very well signposted.
+Tip 4: Ensure that you bring something to drink (although water fountains are free and all around Rome, it’s still handy to bring a refillable bottle with you) and something to eat with you because the only place to purchase something to drink or eat is on the Palatine Hill and it isn’t very well signposted.